jerryzhou196/remnote-see-previous-ratings/README.md

 # See Previous Ratings during Review

-This plugin adds a color-coded widget that allows you to view at a glance the previous ratings you've given for a specific card during Review
+This plugin adds a color-coded widget that allows you to view the previous ratings you've given for a specific card at a glance.
-<i> (and it's also part of my application to RemNote as an frontend intern, assuming you guys are still open to hiring. 🤠) </i>

-NOTE: The addon is a port of my addon on [AnkiWeb](https://ankiweb.net/shared/info/1906641654).
 <img width="1000" alt="nice" src="https://user-images.githubusercontent.com/46613983/224896325-3af9d4c3-5331-4ebc-97bf-78d4f674f30e.png">

 ## Usage

-After installing, the addon will be integrated within the flashcard review section.
-Each color corresponds to a rating, and is displayed in chronological order from oldest to newest.
-Check the addon settings to see what kind of rating (AGAIN, HARD, GOOD, EASY, RESET, LEECH) corresponds to what color.
+- After installing, the addon will be integrated within the flashcard review section.

+- Each color corresponds to a rating, and is displayed in chronological order from oldest to newest.

+- Check the addon settings to see what kind of rating (AGAIN, HARD, GOOD, EASY, RESET, LEECH) corresponds to what color.
 The color mappings can also be directly configured.

 ## Remnote Frontend Intern Application